 If you decide to put your foreign inheritance or gift in a foreign bank account, you likely need to file an FBAR.

-If you have more questions about foreign inheritance or need guidance with other international tax matters, call 410-671-0741 to schedule a free initial consultation with a Frost Law international tax attorney.
+If you have more questions about foreign inheritance or need guidance with other international tax matters, call 410-671-0741 to schedule a confidential consultation with a Frost Law international tax attorney.